Japan, China, And South Korea Agree To Promote Peace, Cooperation - UrduPoint

 "The international situation has become increasingly severe, and it is no exaggeration to say that we are at a turning point in history," Iwaya said at the start of Saturday's meeting.

-"In this context, it has become more important than ever to make efforts to overcome division and confrontation through dialogue and cooperation", he said.
+This makes it "more important than ever to make efforts to overcome division and confrontation", he added.

-Wang said that this year marks the 80th anniversary of the end of World War II, and "only by sincerely reflecting on history can we better build the future".
+Wang noted this year marks the 80th anniversary of the end of World War II, saying "only by sincerely reflecting on history can we better build the future".

-Strengthening cooperation will allow the countries "to jointly resist risks" as well as promote "mutual understanding" between their populations, he added.

-"On the situation in Ukraine, I emphasised the need for the international community to unite in calling out that any attempt to unilaterally change the status quo by force will not be tolerated anywhere in the world," he told reporters.
+At two-way talks between Iwaya and Wang on Saturday, the Japanese minister said he had "frankly conveyed our country's thoughts and concerns" on disputed islands, detained Japanese nationals and the situation in Taiwan and the South China Sea, among other contentious issues.

-Climate change, ageing populations and trade were among the broad topics officials had said would be discussed on Saturday, as well as working together on disaster relief and science and technology.
+Climate change and ageing populations were among the broad topics officials had said would be discussed, as well as working together on disaster relief and science and technology.

-China and to a lesser extent South Korea and Japan have been hit by tariffs put in place by US President Donald Trump in recent weeks, but none of the ministers addressed the issue directly in their statements to the press.

 Iwaya said the trio had "agreed to accelerate coordination for the next summit" between the countries' leaders.

+China and to a lesser extent South Korea and Japan have been hit by tariffs put in place by US President Donald Trump in recent weeks.

-The foreign minister will also hold bilateral talks with both counterparts Saturday, while Japan and China will have their first so-called "high-level economic dialogue" in six years.
+On Saturday afternoon, Japan and China held their first so-called "high-level economic dialogue" in six years.

+"The global economy is facing serious changes.
+Unilateralism and protectionism are spreading", Wang told reporters, according to Japan's public broadcaster NHK.

+"China and Japan, as major economies, should pursue development and cooperation together with innovative thinking and bring stability to a world full of uncertainty," Wang said.

 Patricia M. Kim, a foreign policy fellow at the Brookings Institution in Washington, said that while "trilateral dialogues have been ongoing for over a decade", this round "carries heightened significance" due to the new US position.

-"Their leaders are under growing pressure to diversify their options and to seek alternative economic opportunities," she told AFP.

-Beijing "has been working actively to improve relations with other major and middle powers amid growing frictions with the United States", she added.
+Beijing "has been working actively to improve relations with other major and middle powers amid growing frictions with the United States", she said.

 Recent Stories